Thirteen (2003 film): Plot

-Tracy and Evie eventually become inseparable.
-Evie introduces Tracy to her world of sex, drugs, and crime, much to Tracy's delight.
+Evie introduces an intrigued and excited Tracy to her world of sex, drugs, and crime.
+Tracy's behavior and priorities dramatically shift.
+She frequently skips class, neglects her schoolwork, and abandons her old circle of friends in favor of Evie and her clique.
 Evie tells Melanie that Brooke, her adult cousin and guardian, is out of town for two weeks, and Melanie agrees to let her stay at her home with Tracy.
-While staying there, Evie discovers Tracy's cutting addiction.
-Although Melanie is concerned about the change in Tracy's behavior and worries about the extent of Evie's influence, she cannot find a way to intervene.
-Melanie attempts to send Evie home, but reluctantly lets her stay after Evie claims her guardian's boyfriend is physically abusive.
-As Tracy and Evie become closer, Tracy shuts Melanie further out of her life and begins to disrespect her more.
+While staying there, Evie discovers that Tracy regularly cuts herself to cope with stress.
+Although Melanie sees a drastic change in Tracy's personality and worries about the extent of Evie's influence, she cannot find a way to intervene.
+Melanie attempts to send Evie home but reluctantly lets her stay after Evie claims Brooke's boyfriend is physically and sexually abusive.
+As Tracy and Evie become closer, Tracy grows increasingly hostile towards Melanie.

-Evie and Tracy get increasingly out of control, each egging the other on.
-The pair attempt to seduce Tracy's neighbor Luke, a lifeguard in his early twenties, who kicks them out of his house.
-Melanie decides to have a family movie night with Tracy, Brady, and Evie, but, behind Melanie's back, the two girls ditch the cinema to go get high on the streets in Hollywood.
-While getting drinks at a shop, Tracy is spotted by Mason, who is shocked when he sees Tracy wearing sexualized clothing, including thong underwear.
-Upon finding out that the girls snuck out, Tracy and Melanie get into a screaming match at home.
-After the argument, Melanie makes a mess in the kitchen and rips the floor out of rage.
-Later on, the girls take turns inhaling from a can of gas duster for electronics and become so intoxicated that they start hitting and punching each other.
+Evie and Tracy engage in more destructive activities, each egging the other on.
+The pair attempt to seduce Tracy's adult neighbor, Luke, and ditch a family movie night to get high on the streets in Hollywood.
+Mason is shocked when he bumps into Tracy wearing sexualized clothing, including thong underwear, but Tracy dismisses his concerns.
+Later on, the girls take turns inhaling from a can of gas duster for electronics and become so intoxicated that they take turns hitting each other.

-Melanie attempts to break the girls' friendship by sending Tracy to live with her father, a preoccupied businessman, but he refuses and claims he is too busy.
-After Evie's stay extends over two weeks, Melanie unsuccessfully attempts to contact Brooke, and then visits Brooke's home with Evie and Tracy.
-They find out that Brooke was hiding because of a botched plastic surgery.
-Evie asks Melanie to formally adopt her, but Melanie refuses.
+Melanie attempts to break the girls' friendship by sending Tracy to live with her father, but he refuses, claiming to be too busy.
+After Evie's stay extends over two weeks, Melanie unsuccessfully attempts to contact Brooke and then visits Brooke's home with Evie and Tracy.
+They find that Brooke was hiding because of a botched plastic surgery.
+Evie asks Melanie to formally adopt her but Melanie refuses.
+Tracy meekly supports her mother's decision.
 Angry and hurt, a tearful Evie storms off.
-Later at school, Evie turns her friends against Tracy, and Tracy slowly begins to realize the negative effects of her lifestyle when she is told that she will have to repeat the seventh grade.
+Later, Evie ostracizes Tracy and spreads rumors about her at school.
+Tracy slowly begins to realize the negative effects of her lifestyle when she is told that she will have to repeat the seventh grade.